Our science strategy.

 We also develop and implement effective computational methodologies for the assembly and annotation of large and difficult plant (e.g. wheat) and vertebrate genomes, and to characterise the complexity of eukaryotic transcriptomes and microbial communities.

 Our research is focussed on pathway and genome engineering to improve photosynthetic organisms as platforms for biomanufacturing and improving the yield and nutritional value of crops.
 It also includes the development of software engineering and machine learning approaches for high-throughput phenotyping.
 To support these aims, EI houses one of just five BioFoundries located within the UK.

-The Earlham DNA Foundry provides automation expertise and bespoke automation services to the UK bioscience community.
+The Earlham BIO Foundry provides automation expertise and bespoke automation services to the UK bioscience community.
 It specialises in high-throughput, nanoscale DNA-assembly, low-cost sequence validation of synthetic constructs and microfermentation.
 The facility holds versatile platforms for automating workflows such as colony screening, transformation, genotyping, library handling and quantitative strain characterisation.